alexandercerutti/node-telegram-keyboard-wrapper/README.md

 # Node telegram keyboard wrapper

-This libray aims to provide a set of classes to improve the creation of keyboards and setup for force-reply in Telegram bots.
+This library aims to provide a set of classes to improve the creation of keyboards and setup for force-reply in Telegram bots.

 Built upon [yagop's node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api), it can work with any Node.js Bot Api wrapper, as it exports Telegram Bot APIs-compliant JSON structures.

 > ⚠ v3.0.0 of this library is a major rewrite that is not retro-compatible.
-Now it never exports an object with `reply_markup` but just its content, which varies from keyboard to keyboard. ⚠
+It doesn't export anymore an object with `reply_markup`.
+From now on, it will export just the content for `reply_markup`, which will vary from keyboard to keyboard. ⚠

 ---